A collection of Indian tales of wit, wisdom, humour, bravery, devotion and lots more...

 Nambiyandar Nambi

 In this village, in the family of Shaivite priests, was born a child, who was named Nambiyandar.
 His father was the priest in a Ganesha temple in the village.
 The Ganesha was and is called Polla Pillayar.
+‘Polla’ means that which has not been broken.
+In this context, it means a self-manifested Murti and not sculpted by man.

-The young Nambi learnt all the rituals in conducting the pooja by the time he was about seven years old.
+The young Nambi learnt all the rituals in conducting the Pooja by the time he was about seven years old.

 One day, Nambi’s father had to go to another village for attending a function.
 He called Nambi and giving him the keys of the temple said to him, “Nambi, I am going to the neighbouring village for a function.
-Go to the temple and conduct the pooja to Lord Ganesha.
+Go to the temple and conduct the Pooja to Lord Ganesha.
 Be careful not to lose the temple keys.”

 Nambi nodded his head dutifully.
-“Yes, Appa, I will be careful and will perform the pooja as you have taught me” said he taking the keys of the temple from his father.
+“Yes, Appa, I will be careful and will perform thePooja as you have taught me” said he taking the keys of the temple from his father.

 Nambi was worried.
-He expected the Lord to come out from the idol and eat the sweet that he had brought.
-But there was no movement in the idol.
-Nambi was puzzled.
-Did the Lord not hear him or was he cross with him for something?
+He expected the Lord to come in person and eat the offerings that he had brought.
+But there was no movement in the Murti.
+Nambi was puzzled.Was Ganesha cross with him for something?
+Or did his Pooja lack ‘Shraddha’ (sincerity and committment)?

-Still there was no response from the idol.
+Still there was no response.

 Yes!
 Maybe he was not hungry!
 Nambi remembered how his mother coaxed him to eat when he was not hungry.